tfpauly/draft-privacypass-for-tls/draft-pauly-privacypass-for-tls.md

 automatically include Privacy Pass tokens; without an explicit challenge, clients won't know the relevant token type or issuer to use.

-Server can request tokens by adding the `privacy_pass_challenge` extension to a TLS Hello Retry Reqeuest.
+Servers can request tokens by adding the `privacy_pass_challenge` extension to a TLS Hello Retry Request.
 This is described in {{challenge_extension}}.
 Servers that want to receive Privacy Pass tokens as a way to enforce DoS protection SHOULD send challenges to clients when these clients would otherwise be blocked or rate-limited in some fashion.